Deborah-Digges/pr-bot/README.md

 1. Install [Docker](http://docs.docker.com/installation/) and [Compose](https://docs.docker.com/compose/install/).
 OSX users can skip above two and install [Docker Toolbox](https://www.docker.com/docker-toolbox)
 2. Move to this directory, and run `docker-compose up web`.
 It will install all the requirements on the first run
-3. Follow steps 8 through 14 in the previous list.
+3. Follow steps 8 through 14 in the above list.
 In the `Payload URL` section of the `Add webhook` page of your Github repo settings, add `<your-public-ip:5000|Public-URL>/v1/PREvent`
 4. For development purposes, you can use [Ngrok](https://ngrok.io) to set up a temporary local tunnel and make your local server accessible via a public URL.

 ## To Deploy on Google App Engine